FERDAUZ-ESPINO/image-resizer/README.md

 4. Review Results

    •	Once the script finishes, it will print a summary of the successful and failed resizes.
    •	The newly resized images will be available in the Output Folder you specified.
-   •	A log file (e.g., resize_log_2025-11-20_15-13-06.txt) will also be created in the output folder, detailing the processing outcome for every single file.